How To See A Meteor Shower: Top Tips On Watching Shooting Stars

 What is a meteor shower?

 Most meteor showers occur when the Earth passes through a trail of debris left by a comet.
-When tiny particles of cosmic dust enter the Earth’s atmosphere, they burn up, producing bright streaks of light in the sky.
+Tiny particles of cosmic dust enter the Earthâs atmosphere and burn up, producing bright streaks of light in the sky.
 These streaks of light are called meteors.

 When is the next meteor shower?

-If you want to see “shooting stars”, the first thing you need to do is find out when the next meteor shower begins.
+If you want to see shooting stars, the first thing you need to do is find out when the next meteor shower begins.
 To get this information, check the meteor shower calendar in the Sky Tonight app.
 Click the calendar icon at the bottom of the screen and go to the Meteors tab.
-You’ll see a meteor shower calendar for the selected month.
-The meteor showers’ activity periods are marked with colored stripes, and activity peaks are marked with dots.
+Youâll see a meteor shower calendar for the selected month.
+The meteor showersâ activity periods are marked with colored stripes, and activity peaks are marked with dots.
 Switch between different months and choose the best night for observations.

 You can also consult the meteor shower calendar from the American Meteor Society or International Meteor Organisation.

-Here’s a list of the most prominent meteor showers with periods of activity for 2023.
-Each of these showers occurs at about the same time every year.
+Hereâs a list of the most prominent meteor showers with peak dates for 2024.
+These showers occur at about the same time every year.
+Click on the links to explore the details of each of them.

 When is the best time to watch the meteor shower?